wouterdebie/locast2tuner/README.md

 - Unit and integration tests.
 - Upgrade mechanism.
 - Since I'm pretty new to Rust, the code is probably not as idiomatic as it could be.
+- Get `--logfile working`.
+- Get `--override_location` working (maybe?)
+- Currently a sync and async HTTP client is used and I might want to consolidate this.
+We might want to get rid of reqwest, since actix-web comes with a http client.
+- Improve error handling
 ## Build prerequisites
 - Rust 1.50.0 (`brew install rust` on MacOS)
 - An active locast.org account with an active donation.
 Locast doesn't allow you to stream without a donation.